elimbaum/TrinketPinball/README.md

 `void clearDisplay()` clears the entire display.

 #### Advanced Methods
 `void displayBytes(byte a, byte b, byte c)` display the three bytes given on screen.
 With standard clockwise digit arrangement, byte form is `ABCDEFGdp`.

-Users can access `byte numbers[10]` which contains the default digits.
+`const byte numbers[]` an array containing the 7-segment code for each of the 10 digits.

 ### Speaker
 PWM-controlled speaker.
 The speaker is driven by a MOSFET off battery power and therefore should not be run at full volume, please.